-- (c-1) In adopting rules under Subsection (a)(3), the board shall require probation officers, juvenile supervision officers, and court-supervised community-based program personnel to receive traumainformed care training.
-The training must provide knowledge, in line with best practices, of how to interact with juveniles who have experienced traumatic events. - 6.2.1 Recommendation: Statutorily mandate statewide training for other juvenile justice agency employees on identification and response to child sex trafficking. - Policy Goal 6.3 State law mandates ongoing, trafficking-specific training on victim-centered investigations for law enforcement.
+- (c-1) In adopting rules under Subsection (a)(3), the board shall require probation officers, juvenile supervision officers, and court-supervised community-based program personnel to receive trauma-informed care training.
+The training must provide knowledge, in line with best practices, of how to interact with juveniles who have experienced traumatic events. - 6.2.1 Recommendation: Statutorily mandate statewide training for other juvenile justice agency employees on identification and response to child sex trafficking.
+(See Issue Brief 6.2.)